 I consider all of them interesting.
 And which one you prefer might be depending on how relaxed your hand is already.
 To put all fingers around the little finger and stay relaxed is just not as easy as just touching thumb and forefinger and then stay relaxed.

-So I decided for myself to do the Beak Hand however my current teacher wants it.
+Do you want to know how I do the Single Whip?
+Well, I decided for myself to do the Beak Hand however my current Taijiquan teacher wants it.
 So at the moment it is “thumb and forefinger” during the form, but “all around the thumb” for applications.
 My previous teacher taught me “all around the little finger”.
 And if I happen to meet Bruce Frantzis, I might be doing “all around the thumb”.

 By the way: In India they know a Beak Hand Mudra: Mukula Mudra.
 It looks quite similar to the Taijiquan Beak Hand.
 The mudra is said to have a healing and energizing effect when put on a body part.
 You might want to continue reading about this here.